-Should I Go to DUI Class Before My Trial?
+Should I Go to DUI Class Before Court?

 Finding a DUI class involves knowing which programs are approved in your state.
 Your attorney will know the approved DUI schools in your area.
-Almost universally, successful completion of DUI classes is required for those who have been either convicted of, or who have pleaded guilty to, a DUI-DWI offense.
+Almost universally, successful completion of DUI classes is required for those who have been either convicted of or who have pleaded guilty to a DUI-DWI offense.
 Completion of this school is typically a requirement to be able to regain your full driver’s license.
-In many jurisdictions, even where a reduced plea to another offense other than DUI-DWI is obtained, attendance of this educational class may be mandated.
+In many jurisdictions, even where a reduced plea to another offense other than DUI-DWI is obtained, attendance in this educational class may be mandated.

 A special situation may exist for persons who live in a different state from the state where the DUI-DWI arrest took place.
 In such situations, you may be able to attend DUI-DWI school in your home state, complete only ONE course and be able to fully restore your driving privileges in both states.
 Ask your DUI-DWI specialist for advice on this before signing up for any course in a state different from the state where your arrest is pending.